Conn O'Donnell: Family and legacy

-Many accounts of Conn's family, probably based on the work of 19th century historian John O'Donovan, state that Conn married a daughter of Turlough Luineach O'Neill.
+Many accounts of Conn's family, probably based on the work of 19th-century historian John O'Donovan, state that Conn married a daughter of Turlough Luineach O'Neill.
 However, the only accounts citing specific contemporary documents state that Conn married Rose, daughter of Shane O'Neill, sometime after 29 September 1562.
-The confusion may arise from Shane's aggressive behavior towards the O'Donnells and a reference to Conn as "cousin", interpreted wrongly in the broader Elizabethan sense of "relative", to Turlough Luineach.
+The confusion may arise from Shane's aggressive behaviour towards the O'Donnells and a reference to Conn as "cousin", interpreted wrongly in the broader Elizabethan sense of "relative", to Turlough Luineach.
 Conn and Turlough most certainly were cousins in the fully modern sense, as Turlough's mother, Rose O'Donnell, was a sister or half-sister of Conn's father, Calvagh.

 Conn's wife, Rose O'Neill, died in 1585.

 Conn had four notable sons Niall Garve, Hugh Boy, Donal and Conn Oge O'Donnell.

 After Conn's death and while these sons were minors, the claim to chieftainship of the O'Donnell clan and lordship over Tyrconnell of this branch of the dynasty was upheld by Hugh "mac an Déagánaigh" (English: "son of the dean") O'Gallagher who was presented as a natural son of Calvagh but was probably actually Conn's son-in-law.

 All traceable branches of the O'Donnell dynasty which are currently known to have survived the 17th century descend from Conn in the direct male line, although these also descend from his rival Hugh mac Manus through female ancestors.

+Issue

+The historian Terry Clavin states that Conn's son Niall Garve had eight brothers, which would mean that Conn had nine sons.
+The historian John J. Silke states that Conn (who appears to have been married prior to Rose O'Neill) had eight sons.
+John O'Donovan clarifies that Conn had nine sons, eight of which survived him.
+Six of the sons died without issue; of these, five met violent deaths.